noDojo/best-resume-ever/README.md

 ⭐️ If `npm run export` doesn't work, you can run `npm run dev` and `npm run pdf` to achieve the same result.

+⭐️ If some of your data is being "cut off" it's most likely because the height of the pdf needs to be increased.
+   This can be edited in the style section of the `pages/resume.vue` file inside of the css class `.page`.

 <br>

 ## Creating and Updating Templates